CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/06-scripted-actions-and-reimage.md

    ![](media/sa10.png)

 ## Exercise 2: Reimage Session desktop and Add Rule set

+In this exercise, We'll reimage the existing session host using desktop image which we created in lab 2 to install Microsoft Office 365 application.

 1. In the Host pools page, click on **Manage Hosts** ***(2)*** of AVD-HP-01 host pool.